DIT168-V2V-responsibles/v2v-protocol/README.md

 * unit8_t carToFollow - A unique identifier of the final car within the platoon line.

 ##### Emergency Brake
 This message is sent in order to stop the cars from moving.
-The request is used to avoid any collision and possible damage between the cars.
+The request is used to avoid any collision and possible damage to the cars.
 No reply from the cars is required.

 ***Fields***
 * unit8_t speed - A speed value of 0, used to stop the cars.